damolinx/vscode-macros/README.md

 # Getting Started

-Any JavaScript or TypeScript document can be treated as a macro, even if it hasn't been saved to disk—i.e. *untitled* documents.
-Once saved, certain tools—in particular UI ones such as CodeLens actions or custom IntelliSense—are enabled only if the file is either saved in a registered [macro library](#macro-libraries) or if its name matches the `*.macro.*` pattern (special exclusions include `.d.ts` files).
-This restriction prevents confusion when working in workspaces containing JavaScript or TypeScript files
+Any JavaScript or TypeScript document can be treated as a macro, even if not saved to disk—i.e. *untitled* documents.
+Once saved, certain tools—in particular UI ones such as CodeLens actions or custom IntelliSense—are enabled only if the file is either in a registered [macro library](#macro-libraries) or if its name matches the `*.macro.*` pattern.
+This restriction prevents confusion when working in workspaces containing JavaScript or TypeScript files.

 ## Creating a Macro

 * **Option 1**: Use the **Macros: New Macro** command to create a new macro document.
-  * You'll be prompted to choose from a list of templates to populate your macro including non-content.
+  * You will be prompted to choose from a list of templates to populate your macro.
-  * By default, the template creates `JavaScript` code but you can change this behavior via the **Macros: Template Default Language** setting.
+  * By default, this command uses the JavaScript templates but you can change this behavior via the **Macros: Template Default Language** setting.

 * **Option 2**: Use the **New Macro** action in the **Temporary** node in the [**Macro Explorer**](#macro-explorer-view) view.
-  * The action is a shortcut for the **Macros: New Macro** command experience described above.

 * **Option 3**: Create a new *untitled* document using your preferred method—for example, via the **Create: New File...** or **Create: New Untitled Text File** commands, or by double-clicking an empty area in the editor bar.
-  * Change the document language to `JavaScript` or `TypeScript`.
+  * Change the editor language to JavaScript or TypeScript.
-  * Use the **Macros: Fill File with Template** command to add macro content from a template.
-The command respects your selected document language.
+  * Use the **Macros: Fill File with Template** command, or the **Apply Template** CodeLens to add content from a template.
+The command respects the language the editor is set to.

-* **Option 4**: Ask the [`@macros`chat participant](#macros-chat-participant) in the  to create a macro for you.
+* **Option 4**: Ask the [`@macros`chat participant](#macros-chat-participant) to create a macro for you.

 [↑ Back to top](#table-of-contents)

 ## Writing Macro Code

-The **Macros: Fill File with Template** command, or the **Apply Template** CodeLens on empty files, can jumpstart your development by adding sample to code to a given editor.
+The **Macros: Fill File with Template** command, or the **Apply Template** CodeLens on empty documents, can jumpstart your development by adding sample code to the currenr editor.
 To generate custom code, however, you can ask the [`@macros`chat participant](#macros-chat-participant) for help.
-You can write your own code macros—see [Development](#development) for available APIs.
+You can write your own code, of course—see [Development](#development) for available APIs.
 When doing so, keep these basic rules in mind:
-* Macros are standalone JavaScript or TypeScript files run in a Node.js sandbox with VS Code APIs.
+* Macros are standalone JavaScript or TypeScript files executed in a Node.js sandbox.
-* Use CommonJS syntax (JavaScript) and avoid `export`, top-level `await` or `return`
+* Use CommonJS syntax (JavaScript) and avoid `export`, top-level `await` or `return` statements.
-* The last statement should return a `Promise` when running async work, but result is otherwise ignored.
+* The last statement in your script should result in a `Promise` when running async work, but result is otherwise ignored.
-* Macros have access to globals like `vscode` and `macros`, and they can import Node.js libraries, but there is no built-in path to include arbitrary libraries.
+* Macros have access to globals like `vscode` and `macros`, and they can import Node.js libraries, but there is no defined way to include arbitrary libraries.
 * Macros cannot be forcefully stopped.
-They must either complete on their own or handle the cancellation request sent via the provided `__cancellationToken`.
+They must either complete on their own or respect cancellation request received via the `__cancellationToken` token.

 **Example**: Async "Hello, World!" macro
 ```javascript